datatrail-jhu/00_intro/manuscript/03_other_accounts.md

 [Slack](www.slack.com) is a place where teams of people can easily communicate and work together on a project.
 As a data scientist, you are often working in a group on a project.
 Slack is a place where everyone working on that project can communicate.
 Slack is where communication throughout this course will happen.
 You will be able to ask questions, answer questions, and communicate with others on Slack about the things you are learning and the projects you are working on.

-To get a slack account, you will first type 'www.slack.com.'
+To get a slack account, you will first open a new tab in your browser by typing _ctrl_ and _t_.
+Once you have a new tab open, you will type 'www.slack.com' at the top of your browser in the web address bar.

 ![Slack Web Address](images/03_other_accounts/03_cdsintro_other_accounts-29.png)